Expand AllClick here for a more accessible version

 Recent analysis of brood surveys, hunter flush rates, impacts of West Nile Virus, and low juvenile recruitment into the fall harvest are all research results that triggered the recommendation for a season modification.
 These research results clearly show that a significant change has occurred in grouse population demographics since the 1980s (when the current season structure was enacted) – and more importantly since the early 2000s (when WNV entered the state).

 Additionally, progress on the Habitat Objectives of the Grouse Plan is an annual priority of the Game Commission.
 Pennsylvania’s forest management is already more active than most or all States in the Mid-Atlantic, and we are still increasing activity.
-For the Fiscal Year ending in June 2017, Game Commission foresters accomplished 8,549 acres of actual harvest.
-That is more than a 50 percent increase from the previous 10-year average and represents the recent efforts of our staff, which have increased timber offered for sale every year since 2011.
+For the fiscal year (FY) ending in June 2022 (FY 2021), Game Commission foresters accomplished 23,519 acres of actual harvest.
+That is more than a 50 percent increase from the average acres impacted from FY 2010 through FY 2020 and represents the recent efforts of our staff, which have increased timber offered for sale every year since 2011.
 Sale offers, bids and contracting, all of which take time, are now showing results on the ground.
-Expect number of harvested acres to continue to increase: each year for the last three years Game Commission foresters have offered more than 9,000 acres of timber for sale and harvesting is now underway on those contracts.
-We are continuing to increase our commitment by hiring additional Forestry Technicians.
-A
+We are continuing to increase our commitment by hiring additional Forestry staff.

 When WNV first moved though the US, people found dead crows and blue jays because these species were abundant and live near human settlements.
 They also lack the incredible camouflage of a grouse.
 This makes the likelihood of finding a carcass greater for jays and crows.
 To make matters worse, grouse likely die from WNV in summer, when few hunters and bird dogs are moving through grouse coverts.
 In the Lake States, where grouse seasons tend to open a month earlier than in PA – closer to the active WNV period - hunters have found sick grouse in the woods.
 Finally, a dying grouse is an easy target for predators, so the window for finding a sick grouse or carcass is very brief.